Compare Trade School

 Is ultrasound technician a good career choice?

-Ultrasound technology offers excellent career prospects with a $79,150 median salary, 10% job growth, and opportunities for specialization.
+Ultrasound technology offers excellent career prospects with competitive salary, faster-than-average job growth, and opportunities for specialization.
 The work is meaningful and patient-centered without radiation exposure.
 It’s ideal for those who enjoy technology, patient interaction, and diagnostic problem-solving.
+See the salary data above for current BLS figures.

 What is the hardest part of being an ultrasound technician?